leminhtuan2015/Today-I-Learn/Note.md

   * là 1 kiểu Kiểu dữ liệu
   * Tuple is a group of different values represented as one
   * The type of a tuple is determined by the values it has.
 So ("tuple", 1, true) will be of type (String, Int, Bool).

+9: - What is bitcode ?
+  * Bitcode refers to to the type of code: “LLVM Bitcode” that is sent to iTunes Connect.
+This allows Apple to use certain calculations to re-optimize apps further (e.g: possibly downsize executable sizes).
+If Apple needs to alter your executable then they can do this without a new build being uploaded.

+10- What’s the difference between a xib and a storyboard?
+Both are used in Xcode to layout screens (view controllers).
+A xib defines a single View or View Controller screen, while a storyboard shows many view controllers and also shows the relationship between them.

+11. 28- What is the difference Delegates and Callbacks ?

 ------------------------------------------------------------------------------------------------------------